Anne Dewvall 316.425.7059

-The 2013 Entrepreneurship Communities of Altamont, Clay County, Lyon County, Republic County, and Rice County join 39 existing E-Communities.
+The 2014 Entrepreneurship Communities of Cherokee County, Girard, Pawnee County, & Riley County/Manhattan join 44 existing E-Communities.

-Wichita, Kansas, November 5, 2013 --- NetWork Kansas announced today that it has selected five additional Kansas communities to participate in its innovative Entrepreneurship (E-) Community Partnership that emphasizes development of community resources to create a flourishing entrepreneurial environment.
+Wichita, Kansas, November 4, 2014 --- NetWork Kansas announced today that it has selected four additional Kansas communities to participate in its innovative Entrepreneurship (E-) Community Partnership that emphasizes development of community resources to create a flourishing entrepreneurial environment.
 The following communities were granted $325,000 in tax credits, enabling them to raise $433,333 to be loaned to local businesses in their community.
-The 2013 E-Communities are: Altamont, Clay County, Lyon County, Republic County, and Rice County.
+The 2014 E-Communities are: Cherokee County, Girard, Pawnee County, Riley County/Manhattan.

 Select communities will also participate in the E-Accelerator, either as a new initiative or as part of ongoing development.
-The E-Accelerator is an innovative economic development project focusing on helping growth-oriented entrepreneurs and their communities in rural Kansas coordinated by Advancing Rural Prosperity.
-As a component of NetWork Kansas’ E-Community Partnership, E-Accelerator will provide practical tools for developing a community’s entrepreneurial ecosystem.
+Coordinated by Advancing Rural Prosperity, the E-Accelerator provides practical tools to help growth-oriented entrepreneurs and their communities in rural Kansas.

-The E-Community partnership, now in its seventh year, has grown from six communities in 2007 to forty-four in 2013.
+The E-Community partnership, now in its seventh year, has grown from six communities in 2007 to forty-eight in 2014.
 The NetWork Kansas E-Community partnership allows a town, a cluster of towns, or an entire county to raise seed money for local entrepreneurs through donations from individuals or businesses within the community.
-During the first six years of the E-Community partnership, more than $7.5 million have been raised.
-These funds are estimated to generate more than $39.8 million of investment in rural businesses across Kansas.
+During the first six years of the E-Community partnership, more than $7.9 million have been raised.
+These funds are estimated to generate more than $41 million of investment in rural businesses across Kansas.

-Since 2007, NetWork Kansas E-Communities have loaned or granted $3.9 million to businesses in their communities through this funding source and leveraged an additional $20.9 million dollars, for a total investment of $24.8 million dollars into businesses in E-Communities.
-This funding has spurred the creation or retention of nearly 917 jobs in these same communities and has immeasurable positive effects on the entrepreneurial ecosystems of these participating areas.
+Since 2007, NetWork Kansas E-Communities have loaned or granted $5.3 million to businesses in their communities through this funding source and leveraged an additional $27.3 million dollars, for a total investment of $32.6 million dollars into businesses in E-Communities.
+This funding has spurred the creation or retention of 1,370 jobs in these same communities and has immeasurable positive effects on the entrepreneurial ecosystems of these participating areas.

-In addition to the establishment of a local loan fund, Altamont, Clay County, Lyon County, Republic County, and Rice County will complete a series of strategic activities designed to enhance the effectiveness of their local entrepreneurial ecosystem in order to drive long-term economic growth.
+In addition to the establishment of a local loan fund, Cherokee County, Girard, Pawnee County, and Riley County/Manhattan will complete a series of strategic activities designed to enhance the effectiveness of their local entrepreneurial ecosystem in order to drive long-term economic growth.

 To learn more about the E-Community Partnership, Contact: